Facts about the project status

 Q&A - Frequently asked questions about the WAG Loop 1 project

-The WAG Loop project stands as an essential measure safeguarding both local and European energy security.
-Given the current geopolitical landscape and the imminent expiry of the transport contracts between Rus-sia and Ukraine at the end of 2024, there is a risk of a gas shortage for Austria and the Southeast Eu-ropean region.
-In an initial step (WAG Loop 1 project), the approximately 40-kilometre section from Oberkappel to Bad Leonfelden is to be extended by a parallel pipeline in addition to the existing pipe-line.
-This additional pipeline would increase the transport capacity from Germany by about 30% or 27 TWh per year and thus provide better access to gas sources in North-West Europe (e.g. Norway and LNG along the coast in Germany, Belgium, the Netherlands and France).
-In addition, climate-friendly hydrogen could be transported over the new pipeline in the future.
-The WAG Loop project not only makes a significant contribution to domestic security of supply, but also sets the stage for a green, sustainable future.
+The WAG Loop project is a key measure for ensuring energy supply security in Austria and across Europe.
+Due to the current geopolitical situation and the expiration of the gas transit agreement between Russia and Ukraine at the end of 2024, there is a continued risk of gas shortages for Austria and the Southeast European region.
+As a first step (WAG Loop 1), a roughly 40-kilometre section from Oberkappel to Bad Leonfelden will be expanded with an additional pipeline running parallel to the existing one.
+This new line would increase transport capacity from Germany by around 30%, or 27 TWh per year, thereby improving access to gas sources from Northwestern Europe – such as Norway and LNG imported via terminals along the coasts of Germany, Belgium, the Netherlands, and France.
+In addition, the new pipeline could also be used in the future to transport climate-friendly hydrogen.
+The WAG Loop project therefore not only makes a crucial contribution to domestic supply security but also paves the way toward a green, sustainable future.

-Planning for the WAG Loop 1 project began immediately after the war.
-It was then presented to the Ministry of Climate Action and Energy’s Gas Summit on 22 June 2022 and subsequently included in the Grid Development Plan.
-The coordinated grid development plan was officially approved by E-Control in the summer of 2023.
-Immediately thereafter, Gas Connect Austria started the implementation of the project and has been pursuing it consistently ever since.
-E-Control and the ministries involved are well aware of the project and its timetable.
-Important steps have already been taken, including a feasibility study to determine the optimal route, the identification of protection zones or assets along the route, and discussions with relevant stakeholders such as suppliers, political actors and engineering partners.
-GCA has also received written letters of support or expressions of interest from a number of stakeholders.
-In addition, we are currently working on the Environmental Impact Statement (UVE), which will form the basis of the Environmental Impact Assessment (UVP).
+Immediately after the outbreak of the war, planning for the WAG Loop 1 project began.
+It was presented to the Federal Ministry for Climate Action (BMK) at the Ministry’s Gas Summit on June 22, 2022, and subsequently submitted as part of the Network Development Plan.
+The coordinated Network Development Plan was officially approved by E-Control in the summer of 2023.
+Shortly thereafter, Gas Connect Austria began implementing the project and has been pursuing it consistently ever since.
+The project schedule and timeline are known to E-Control and the relevant ministries.
+Key steps have already been taken, including a feasibility study with the determination of the optimal route, the identification of protection zones and sensitive areas along the pipeline corridor, as well as discussions with relevant stakeholders such as suppliers, political representatives, and engineering partners.
+GCA has already obtained written declarations of support and expressions of interest from several stakeholders.
+In addition, the application for approval under the Environmental Impact Assessment Act has already been submitted.

-If faster implementation were desired, as is the case for gas infrastructure projects in Germany, for example, acceleration laws would have to be created.
-Such laws are not being discussed in Austria.
-The current and rather ambitious project plan envisages completion by 2027.
+If a faster implementation—similar to gas infrastructure projects in Germany—were desired, appropriate acceleration legislation would need to be enacted.
+However, such measures are not currently under discussion in Austria.
+The current and ambitious project schedule aims for completion by 2027.

 The next key milestones are the clarification of the overall financing of the project and the clarification of state aid law.